 Recipe Notes

-Note 2: Cake flour gives the cookies a fluffier, more delicate, and more tender crumb and keeps these cookies soft and chewy.
-I combine cake flour with all-purpose flour to get the perfect texture.
-Cake flour is usually found in the baking supplies aisle in the grocery store near other types of flour.
-I don’t recommend a different flour substitute or making homemade cake flour—it doesn’t work the same in this recipe.
+Note 2: Cake flour makes these cookies extra soft and fluffy.
+Combined with all-purpose flour, it creates the perfect texture.
+I don’t recommend a flour substitute or making homemade cake flour—it doesn’t work the same in this recipe.

-Note 3: If you press a measuring cup into a bag of cake or regular flour and scoop, you will pack in way too much flour, which affects the texture of these cookies.
-To properly measure your flour, spoon flour into the measuring cup until it’s overfilled.
-Then use the back of a table knife to level the measuring cup at the top.
+Note 3: If you press a measuring cup into a bag of cake or regular flour, you will pack in way too much flour, which affects the texture of these cookies.
+To properly measure the flour, spoon it into the measuring cup until it’s overfilled.
+Then use the back of a table knife to level the top.
 (Video visual here)

 Note 4: I like to use a combination of regular-sized milk chocolate chips and mini semi-sweet chocolate chips.
 If you prefer semi-sweet or would like less sweet cookies, use semi-sweet or dark regular-sized chips!
 Ghiradelli and Guittard are my preferred brands of chocolate chips.